In the wake of the terrible Menu Foods

 find materials.
 Many people also think that feeding a home-prepared diet

-is excessively costly, messy, or time-consuming.
+must be excessively costly, messy, or time-consuming.

 As part of our community outreach efforts, ARF